Truth or Dare (2017 film): Plot

-In 1983, Donna Boone tells her friend Johnny Milsner to jump off the roof to complete the game of Truth or Dare, causing him to roll off to his death.
-Horrified, Donna returns inside the house to find writing on a mirror telling her to pour acid on her head.
-After first covering her head in a paste of baking soda and water, she does so, completing the dare.

-In the present day, a group of eight friends – Carter Boyle, Maddie Sotarez, Tyler Pemhart, Alex Colshis, Jessie Havnell, Addison Troy, Holt Thorne, and Luke Wyler – go to a house Carter has rented for a Halloween outing.
-Carter, a film student who documents much of their experience on camera, tells the group that the house became haunted after seven teens played truth or dare in 1983 and all but one died horribly, and the survivor was never seen again.
-Carter persuades everyone to play Truth or Dare in the same house.
-Things quickly turn sour when Maddie is asked if she had sex with Tyler, Alex's boyfriend.
-Although she tries to lie, a mysterious group text forces her to tell the truth.
-Tyler's dare is to put his hands on a hot stove and is told to 'do the dare or the dare does you', and although he attempts to quit, a chair moves by itself and trips him onto the stove, severely burning his hand.
+A group of eight friends – Carter, Maddie, Tyler, Alex, Jessie, Addison, Holt, and Luke – go to a house Carter has rented for a Halloween outing.
+Carter tells the group that the house became haunted after seven teens played truth or dare in 1983.
+All but one died horribly, and the survivor disappeared.
+Carter persuades everyone to play the game.
+Maddie is asked if she had sex with Tyler, Alex's boyfriend, and although she tries to lie, a group text forces her to tell the truth.
+Tyler is dared to touch a hot stove and is told to 'do the dare or the dare does you'.
+He attempts to quit, but a chair moves by itself and trips him onto the stove, severely burning his hand.

-The group angrily accuses Carter of fabricating everything, which he vehemently denies.
-An old-fashioned television displays a warning that the group has 48 hours to complete three rounds of the game.
-They try to leave, but the doors and windows close, trapping everyone in.
-Jessie, a vegan, is dared to eat Tyler's burnt skin from the stove, and after eating one piece, the phone rings with the message for her to eat all of it.
-Holt is dared to grab onto exposed wiring.
+The group accuses Carter of fabricating everything, which he denies.
+The group is warned they have 48 hours to complete three rounds of the game.
+Jessie, a vegan, is dared to eat Tyler's burnt skin from the stove, and Holt is dared to grab onto exposed wiring.
 To keep him from getting electrocuted, Carter rushes at him with a blanket to push him from the wires.
 Luke is dared to smash his knee, which Carter does for him.
 Addison is asked if she's an addict.
-She insists that she isn't, and then tries to leave the house.
-A mysterious force shoves her off of the porch and onto an exposed pipe, killing her.
+She lies that she isn't, and then tries to leave the house.
+A mysterious force shoves her off the porch and onto an exposed pipe, killing her.